 The best studio monitors for hip hop allow you to listen and mix music in a way that’s faithful to the original recordings.
 These monitors give you a true-blue experience.
 They’re great at improving your mixes, edits, and beats.

-In a rush?, Click the link for the winner – JBL Professional 306P MkII.
+Click the link for the winner – JBL Professional 306P MkII.

 Before we get into the reviews, these are the best studio monitors for hip hop in 2020:

 - Adam Audio A7X Powered Studio Monitor

 Best Speakers for Hip Hop Production

 - Offers a broad sweet spot.

 - Comes with updated high and low-frequency transducers.

 First up is JBL’s 306P MKII, which is, in my opinion, the best 6-inch monitor in the market currently.
 This model generates 112 Watts of power.
 It does this with the help of dual-integrated custom class-D amplifiers.
 Despite its immense power, it sports a sleek and modern design that can liven up the look of any professional studio.